umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11.md

     ```
     git push origin master -f
     ```
-4. Verify that the schema and files have been merged into the live environment on the **clean Umbraco 11 project**.
+4. Verify that the schema and files have been merged into the Live environment on the **clean Umbraco 11 project**.
 5. Transfer content and media from the local **old project** to the **clean Umbraco 11 project**.
 6. Verify that all the content and media have been transfered to the **clean Umbraco 11 project**.